BlueBoxWare/LibGDXGradlePlugin/README.md

 * create [Nine Patches](https://github.com/libgdx/libgdx/wiki/Ninepatches)
 * create Distance Fields from single images using [DistanceFieldGenerator](https://github.com/libgdx/libgdx/wiki/Distance-field-fonts#using-distance-fields-for-arbitrary-images)

-This plugin requires Gradle 6.4 or higher.
+**This plugin requires Gradle 7.6 or higher (the previous version, 1.3.3, is compatible with Gradle 6.4 and higher).**

 # Table of Contents